-We now classify a loan as a TDR due to forbearance using a two-step process.
+We classify a loan as a TDR due to forbearance using a two-step process.
 The first step is to identify a loan that was in full principal and interest repayment status and received more than three months of forbearance in a 24-month period; however, during the first nine months after a loan had entered full principal and interest repayment status, we do not count up to the first six months of forbearance received during that period against the three-month policy limit.
 The second step is to evaluate the creditworthiness of the loan by examining its most recent refreshed FICO score.
 Loans that have met the criteria in the first test and have a FICO score above a certain threshold (based on the most recent quarterly FICO score refresh) will not be classified as TDRs.
 Loans that have met the criteria in the first test and have a FICO score under the threshold (based on the most recent quarterly FICO score refresh) will be classified as TDRs.

 A loan also becomes a TDR when it is modified to reduce the interest rate on the loan (regardless of when such modification occurs and/or whether such interest rate reduction is temporary).
 Once a loan qualifies for TDR status, it remains a TDR for allowance purposes for the remainder of its life.
-As of December 31, 2019 and 2018, approximately 50 percent and 57 percent, respectively, of TDRs were classified as such due to their forbearance status.
+About half our loans that are considered TDRs involve a temporary forbearance of payments and do not change the contractual interest rate of the loan.
+As of December 31, 2020 and 2019, approximately 47 percent and 50 percent, respectively, of TDRs were classified as such due to their forbearance status.
+For additional information, see Note 7, "Allowance for Credit Losses."